 Community Outreach

-Our meetings are usually held on the third Thursday of the month, from 3:00 – 4:30 pm in the Pioneer Room of the Mansons Landing Hall, September through April.
-We meet in-person; everyone is welcome.
+Our in-person meetings are usually held on the third Wednesday of the month, from 2:00 – 3:30 pm in the Pioneer Room of the Mansons Hall, September through April.
+Everyone is welcome.

-The meetings consist of about a ½ hour for sharing about death, dying and grief, and the next hour for a presentation to learn more about a particular death-related topic, followed by a question and answer period and discussion.
+The meetings consist of about a ½ an hour for sharing about death, dying and grief, the next 1/2 hour or 40 minutes for a presentation to learn more about a particular death-related topic, followed by a questions and reflections.

 Death Cafe